Concert II - 13/14 September 2025 MT MAUNGANUI & ROTORUA

 The Scholars Baroque Aotearoa are a chamber choir dedicated to informed performances of period music (often baroque) with an emphasis on stylistic excellence and superior choral sound.

-The Scholars have availability for TENORS and BASSES to join them for 2023.
+The Scholars have availability for TENORS and BASSES to join this year.

 The choir seeks singers with previous choral experience.
 Although not a requirement, the ability to read music at sight is an asset.